voxelize/voxelize/docs/docs/api/client/classes/World.md

 ▸ **applyTextureByName**(`name`, `sides`, `data`): `void`

 Apply a texture onto a face/side of a block.
+This method cannot be called after the world has been initialized.

 #### Parameters